Why a SaaS content marketing strategy is more than a content calendar

 AI intensifies that tension.
 Leaders know automation depends on inputs, but the idea of “fixing the data” feels vague and overwhelming.
 How clean is clean enough?
 What needs to be fixed first?
 How long will it take?

-Without answers, teams delay automation because they fear baking existing problems into systems that will be harder to unwind later.
+Without clear answers, teams delay automation because they fear locking existing problems into systems that will be harder to unwind later.

-The irony is that AI does not require perfect foundations.
-Just specific ones.
-But when teams can’t distinguish between the two, paralysis sets in.
+The irony is that AI does not require perfect foundations, just specific ones.
+But when teams cannot distinguish between the two, paralysis sets in.

-Some constraints have nothing to do with tools or data but with people.
+Some obstacles have nothing to do with software or data.

 Sales, marketing, and RevOps often operate with slightly different definitions of success.
 What counts as a qualified lead, who owns which decisions, where accountability actually sits...
 These inconsistencies are manageable when work is manual but they become impossible to ignore when processes are automated.